How To Avoid The Most Common Mistakes That Home Cooks Make

 - You only add salt to your food at the end of the cooking.

-- Your food lacks depth of flavor because you don't use enough acid.
+- Your food lacks adequate depth of flavor because you don't use enough acid.

 - Your entire cooking life revolves around your ancient non-stick cookware.